Sea Bird

 Sea-Bird (1962–1973) was a French Thoroughbred racehorse and sire.
-In a career which lasted from 1964 until October 1965, he ran eight times and won seven races.
-Sea-Bird is most famous for his victories in two of Europe's most prestigious races, the Derby and the Prix de l'Arc de Triomphe.
+In a career which lasted from September 1964 until October 1965, he ran eight times and won seven races.
+Sea-Bird is most famous for his victories in two of Europe's most prestigious races, the Epsom Derby and the Prix de l'Arc de Triomphe.
 His Timeform rating of 145 remains the second highest flat figure behind Frankel's rating of 147 awarded by that publication.

 Background

 Sea-Bird was a chestnut horse with a narrow white blaze and white socks on his hind legs bred at the stables of his owner, the Lille textile manufacturer Jean Ternynck.
 Described by Timeform as "a tall, well-made horse", Sea-Bird was sired by the French Derby runner-up Dan Cupid, and trained, like his sire, in France by Etienne Pollet at Chantilly.
 None of his five immediate dams ever won a flat race, although his great-grandam Couleur did produce Camaree, who won the 1000 Guineas in 1950, and Sea Bird was more distantly related to the Belmont Stakes winner High Echelon.

 On the racetrack, Sea-Bird's dam, Sicalade, dead-heated once for second place as a two-year-old in what was her only season to race.
 His second dam, Marmelade, was unplaced on her only start and third dam, Couleur, was unplaced on the flat but won once over hurdles.
 The next dam, Colour Bar, could manage no more than third in a selling race before winning under Pony Turf Club rules and fifth dam, Lady Disdain, was unsuccessful in both her starts.
 So for five generations the female line proved all but worthless in terms of racing ability.
 The sixth generation produced one of the finest racehorses the world has ever seen.
 Sea-Bird was the only one of Sicalade's three foals to see a racecourse.
 She had serious circulatory problems, and after another difficult foaling in 1963 when Sea-Bird was a yearling, Ternynck decided to cut his losses and sold her to a local butcher in Les Andelys for £100 when she was just seven years of age.